 Each core concept is allocated a different colour and this allows the frequency of revisiting them to be easily seen.
-The following example is a tab from the cloud based spreadsheet which summarises all of the curriculum of all subjects taught in SMART.
+The following example is a November 2020 draft of the Secondary Geography at KS3.
+When teachers are planning their work they can instantly see the core concept that their topic is focussed on and working towards.